-If you have found yourself thinking, "I don't want a relationship," you may have a justified reason for your relationship preferences.
-There are times in life where a committed relationship doesn’t make sense.
-For example, starting a relationship just before you move to a different state or country may not be the best idea, especially when you are not sure about the relationship, to begin with.
-Another common reason people don't want to commit is that they just got out of a long-term relationship and are not ready to open up to someone else just yet.
+You might find, for instance, that there are times in life where a committed relationship doesn’t make sense.
+For example, starting a relationship just before you move to a different state or country may not be the best idea.
+Another common reason why people don't want to be in a relationship and commit is that they just got out of a long-term relationship and are not ready to open up to someone else.

 Reasons Why People Prefer To Not Commit

 There are some other common reasons people prefer to not commit to a romantic partner.

 Remember, if you feel comfortable and happy with your life right now without a romantic partner, there is nothing wrong with that.
 You don’t need to get in a romantic relationship because society tells you to.
 If you are choosing to be single from a place of happiness, don’t feel like you must justify your decision.